idealabasu/idealab_jekyll_source/content/projects/archive/alia-gilbert.md

 ---
-description: This project focuses on controlling the altitude of an underwater robot meant to do environmental cleanup of vegetation in a canal.
+summary: This project focuses on controlling the altitude of an underwater robot meant to do environmental cleanup of vegetation in a canal.
 A bladder modeled off fish anatomy will be designed containing two bulbs, likely of laminate material, with a tube containing a pump.
 The pump will transfer air between the two bulbs